swdn133/nv-tensorrt-walkthrough-turing/README.md

+This repo provides a simple example to manage the first steps of Machine Learning on embedded devices like Nvidia's Jetson modules.
+This tutorial foremost describes the toolchain to work with Nvidia's latest Turing devices.
+Typically the workflow contains several steps:
+- Training the Artificial Neural Network on a Host-PC/Server with much power
+- Freeze and export the trained model
+- Optimize the exported model for the inference on the target architecture
+- Transfer the optimized model on the target device
+- Perform inference on the target device (Jetson)

+This repository describes the required installation process (to setup the toolchain on a new PC) and provides a sipmle project (simple mnist handwritten character recognition) to get familiar with the workflow (and test your installation).
 # Installation Instructions
+This first section describes the installation of all the tools required to run the process.
+The process is tested for the target OS Ubuntu 18.04
 ## Installation of NVIDIA Drivers for RTX 2060
 - Download and install NVIDIA Graphics Driver version 418.43 (or newer)
     - best experience with installation via .run file